ahuacate/proxmox-lxc-smarthome/README.md

 During the setup process you will be prompted for inputs to configure your new Hassio LXC (i.e IPv4 address, CTID, gateway, disk size, password).

 ### 4.02 Default console login credentials
 Your default login password was set during the rapid installation process.
-If you did'nt change the default password here are your console login details.
+If you did'nt change the default password here is your console login details.

 ```
 Username: root